New Jersey ruling on independent contractors maintains tough standards

-- Misclassified workers miss out on key benefits of an employee relationship.
-They miss out on having part of their employment taxes paid for by their employer, health benefits (if ACA mandatory coverage rules apply to the employer), overtime pay, and Workers' Compensation Insurance benefits.
+They miss out on having part of their employment taxes paid for by their employer, health benefits (if ACA mandatory coverage rules apply to the employer), overtime pay, and workers' compensation Insurance benefits.

 Let's elaborate on a couple key points.
 First, the taxes.
 Independent contractors are considered small-business owners as far as the IRS is concerned.
 As such, they have to pay self-employment taxes (e.g., a federal and state income tax as well as the full amount of their Social Security and Medicare taxes).
 When someone is an employee, their employer pays half of their Social Security and Medicare taxes, which decreases the tax burden considerably for employees.

 The workers' comp benefits are another huge point.
 In almost every state, employers are required to carry workers' compensation insurance if they have even one employee (you can look up your state's laws here).
 Sometimes employers misclassify workers to cut down on their insurance costs.
 Other times, it's just an honest mistake.
 No matter the reason, the state can sue you over workers' comp violations, and the fines add up.